 Posterior paravertebral approach

-A successful block is marked by profound pain relief and improved vascular flow to ipsilateral upper extremity.
-Local anesthetic is usually administered for diagnostic stellate ganglion block.
-For patients who have a documented response to administration of local anesthetic onto the stellate ganglion, a therapeutic block can be performed with administration of a neurolytic agent, like phenol.
+A successful block is marked by profound pain relief and improved vascular flow to the ipsilateral upper extremity.
+A local anesthetic is usually administered for diagnostic stellate ganglion block.
+For patients who have a documented response to administration of local anesthetic into the stellate ganglion, a therapeutic block can be performed with administration of a neurolytic agent, like phenol.
 Radioablation of the stellate ganglion is also another treatment modality for longer-lasting pain relief.

 The procedure usually takes less than 15 minutes.
 Sometimes your physician will recommend intravenous sedation to make the procedure more comfortable.
 Your physician will monitor your pain and vital signs (pulse, blood pressure, temperature) after the procedure and place you in a sitting position to facilitate the spread of the anesthetic.

 Are there risks?

 The risks for the procedure are typically low but can include misplacement of the needle resulting in bleeding, nerve injury, pneumothorax (collapsed lung), or esophageal perforation.
 Risks secondary to the spread of the anesthetic include drug allergy, seizure (if the medication is injected into a blood vessel), brachial plexus block (numb arm on side of block that lasts as long as the life of the anesthetic injected), spinal or epidural block (transient weakness and/or numbness from neck down as long as the life of the anesthetic injected), hoarseness (from anesthetizing recurrent laryngeal nerve), and shortness of breath (from anesthetizing phrenic nerve).
 Lastly, with any penetration of the skin and soft tissues, the risk of infection always exists.